A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 8}

-The cp.async.bulk.tensor PTX instruction tells the TMA engine to fetch the exact sub-tile directly from global memory to shared memory (dst_smem).
-It runs fully asynchronously in the background.
-When the transfer finishes, it signals a hardware barrier (mbarrier_addr).
+The cp.async.bulk.tensor PTX instruction tells the TMA engine to fetch a sub-tile directly from global memory to shared memory (dst_smem).
+The transfer runs asynchronously and signals a hardware barrier (mbarrier_addr) on completion.

 Computing the MMA